uoregon-libraries/student-course-integrator/README.md

 docker-compose exec db mysql -usci -psci -Dsci -e "source /tmp/seed.sql"
 ```

+**Note**: on your first use, or after docker volumes have been destroyed, you'll want to
+seed data.
+But you don't re-run seeds every time you start up the server.

 ### Run SCI

 Simply type `./bin/sci server`.
 The command reads your local `sci.conf`, so it